• Skip to primary navigation

 The National Folklore Photographic Collection, available online at duchas.ie, is an invaluable source with a wide ranging variety of images including holy wells.
 County Limerick seems especially well documented and each of the three wells covered in this blog initially enticed me with their beautiful black and white photographs.
 I had high hopes for each of them.

-St Bridget’s Well, Tobar Bhríghde, Stonehall
+St Brigid’s Well, Tobar Bhríghde, Stonehall

-The first photograph from the collection shows a very elegant looking monument -a curved stone wall enclosing a well surmounted by a large shrine containing a statue of St Bridget.
+The first photograph from the collection shows a very elegant looking monument -a curved stone wall enclosing a well surmounted by a large shrine containing a statue of St Brigid.
 Whitethorns in blossom and another large tree encircle the well.
 The photo was taken at least 60 years ago, would it look the same today?

 We parked and encouragingly there was signage, leading off across fields.
 A barricade and an electric fence initially seemed a bit daunting.